T-Shirt (Shontelle song)

 "T-Shirt" is the first solo single released by Barbadian singer Shontelle from her album Shontelligence (2008).
 It is her second official single following the release of 2007's "Roll It" which was released only in select European countries.
 A remix, featuring The-Dream, is included on her second album, No Gravity (2010).
 The single peaked at number 36 on the Billboard Hot 100 in the United States and number 41 on the Canadian Hot 100 in Canada.
-Outside of North America, "T-Shirt" peaked within the top ten of the charts in Belgium and the United Kingdom.
-In the latter country, "T-Shirt" was certified silver by the British Phonographic Industry.
+Outside of North America, "T-Shirt" peaked within the top ten of the charts in the United Kingdom, where the song was certified gold by the British Phonographic Industry.

 Release and promotion

 "T-Shirt" was sent to top 40 radio stations in the United States on July 15, 2008, and was released in the United Kingdom on February 23, 2009.
 Shontelle and her label gave artists a chance to release their own remixed version of the song, which was to be serviced to DJs with the winner promoted as a featured artist.

 Speaking in February 2009 to noted British R&B writer Pete Lewis of Blues & Soul, Shontelle explained the significance to her of the song: "I really like 'T-Shirt' a lot because, when you listen to the song, there's a lot of elements in there that will definitely appeal to girls.
 Like even the strongest women at some point can have that guy in their life who, if for some reason you can't be with him, is gonna have that effect on you where you're not gonna feel like going out, hanging out with your girlfriends, partying, or doing ANYTHING.
 And, if you do miss that person, the best thing to have of theirs is a T-shirt!
 Because it usually smells like them and you can put it on, curl up with it - and kinda pretend the person is THERE!"